garyhurtz/cmp_kitty/README.md

 end,
 ```

-Enable this feature by replacing one or both functions with custom functions that accept a single argument,
+To enable this feature, replace one or both functions with functions that implement the desired
-a string containing the path of the current working directory, and should return true if the path
+logic.
+These functions should accept a single argument, a string containing the path of the current
-matches, and false if it doesn't.
+working directory, then return *true* to include the window or *false* to exclude it.

 ### include_env and exclude_env

-Windows can also be include or excluded based on their environment variables.
+These evaluate windows based on their environment variables.

-By default you can include or exclude a window by adding "CMP_INCLUDE" and/or "CMP_EXCLUDE"
+The default function bodies include windows that contain an environment variable called
-environment variables and setting them to any value, which is implemented as follows:
+"CMP_INCLUDE" and exclude windows containing an environment variable called "CMP_EXCLUDE":

 ```lua
 include_env = function(env)